 Debt is hard to accept regardless of our own personal journey into the red.
-However, it can be especially frustrating and infuriating when it was somewhat beyond your control.
+However, it can be especially frustrating when it can be somewhat beyond your control.

 It’s one thing to be dealing with student loans in exchange for going to college and earning a degree, or even with debt from credit card purchases that brought joy to your life, such as vacations, shopping trips, and dinners out.

 Debt is often a taboo topic, and most don’t want their family and friends to know they’re struggling with debt.
-In fact, 85% of respondents to a CreditCard.com survey were hesitant to talk about their credit card debt.
-In turn, this attitude can lead to more debt, since we may still try to portray a debt-free image.
-We’ll say yes to expensive nights out, buy gifts for friends and family that we can’t afford, and continue to try to keep up with spending habits of others.
+We’ll often say yes to expensive dinners, buy gifts for friends and family that we can’t afford, and continue to try to keep up with spending habits of others.

 You may grow to fear repercussions that sometimes accompany debt.
 If you’re struggling to make payments toward your debt, you may fear eviction or foreclosure on your home, bankruptcy, your utilities getting shut off, or debts going into collections.

-You may also fear losing your job, or that some other unexpected twist, such as your car breaking down, is going to destroy you financially.
+You may also fear losing your job, or that some other unexpected twist, such as your car breaking down, is going to challenge you financially.

-Putting that financial burden of debt to rest can also eliminate the negative effects associated with it, from stress to low self-esteem.
+By reducing the financial burden of debt, you are often reducing the negative effects associated with it, from stress to low self-esteem.
 It can also lead to a noticeable improvement in your mental and even physical health.

-Working with a professional to get an plan in place to not only pay down debt, but to also elevate your awareness around spending patterns and work to eliminate habits that don't serve the attainment of your financial goals is the most sure fire way to climb out of the "pit of despair".
+Working with a professional to get a plan in place to not only pay down debt, but to also elevate your awareness around spending patterns is a surefire way to climb out of financial stress.